-In the pursuit of its commitment and approach to human and environmental concerns, Kering has prepared and published dedicated Standards for Raw Materials and Manufacturing Processes (that are updated on an annual basis), as well as Animal Welfare Standards.
-The key factors covered by the Kering Standards include environmental impacts, working conditions and human rights in production, and extraction processes for the main raw materials it uses, be they mined, otherwise extracted or of plant or animal origin.
+In the pursuit of its commitment and approach to human and environmental concerns, Kering has prepared and published dedicated Standards & Guidance for Sustainable Production (that are updated on an annual basis), as well as Animal Welfare Standards.
+The key aspects covered by the Kering Standards include environmental impacts, working conditions and human rights in the production processes for the main raw materials it uses.